 If you want to talk about tests of faith, these were big ones.
 My coach is his football and basketball coach and we were in the middle of Christmas practices when it happened.
 When I got the call that he had passed, my heart broke in ways that it never had before.
 Somehow, in two years this silly giant had wormed his way so deep into my heart that it made me sick to see him hurting.

-Those two weeks taught me more lessons on love than any other point in my life.
-The most important one was love a person where they are, in the way they need.
+Those two weeks taught me more lessons on love than at any other point in my life.
+The most important one was to love a person where they are, in the way they need.

 And we played ball.
 I sat in that gym while my husband played basketball with my favorite teenager for hours after practice.
 No talking, no crying, just turning all his emotions into jump shots and the world’s biggest hug when we took him home.
 That’s all he needed.

 It was hard for me, a lot harder than I thought it would be.
 I wanted to talk about it.
 But I had to learn to sit back and love him the way he needed me to, in his language.